IN-PERSON & ONLINE LESSONS

 She has been a strong advocate in the Lower Mainland for the performance of Canadian music, and together with Ian Hampton, started the LCMS Contemporary Showcase festival in 2001.
 She has been a voting member of the Canadian Music Centre since 2009.

 As an accompanist, she is known as a sympathetic and knowledgeable coach and collaborator, and helps students to achieve artistry and confidence in their performances.
-She has specialized in the violin and cello repertoire, but has worked with all instruments, as well as choir and solo voice.
+She has specialized in the solo voice, violin and cello repertoire, but has worked with all instruments, as well as choir.
 She has played for numerous festivals and master classes at the Langley Community Music School and the Vancouver Academy of Music, where she played for the weekly violin master class of Dr. Lise Elson and for the Aldo Parisot cello workshops, as well as many master classes for the Vancouver Cello Club.
-She has been on the faculty of Kwantlen Polytechnic University in Langley as the accompanist for the brass department since 2011.
+She has been on the faculty of Kwantlen Polytechnic University in Langley as the accompanist for the brass department from 2011-2016.

 As a ballet/modern dance accompanist, she played for visiting dance companies and for master classes of the Vancouver Ballet Society, as well as being on faculty of the dance departments at the Banff Centre and Simon Fraser University.
 She was company pianist for Ballet B.C. from 1989-93.